 How the 707-320B fits into the 707 story

-707-320B is the representative branch of the Boeing 707 family, capturing the mature turbofan branch most closely associated with the family’s global peak.
+707-320B is a retired member of the Boeing 707 family, known for the mature turbofan branch most closely associated with the family’s global peak.

 Service entry